siderolabs/sidero/website/content/docs/v0.5/Getting Started/prereq-dhcp.md

 The tricky bit is that at different phases, we need to serve different assets, but they all use the same DHCP metadata key.

-In fact, for each architecture, we have as many as four different client types:
+In fact, we have as many as six different client types:

 - Legacy BIOS-based PXE boot (undionly.kpxe via TFTP)
 - UEFI-based PXE boot (ipxe.efi via TFTP)
 - UEFI HTTP boot (ipxe.efi via HTTP URL)
 - iPXE (boot.ipxe via HTTP URL)
+- UEFI-based PXE arm64 boot (ipxe-arm64.efi via TFTP)
+- UEFI HTTP boot on arm64 (ipxe-arm64.efi via HTTP URL)

 ## Common client types